The many routes to the ubiquitous Bradley-Terry model: Discussion

 \subsection{Motivation-switching}

-In this section we present two brief examples to illustrate the usefulness of being able to consider the Bradley-Terry model from a diverse set of motivations.
-They are characterised by the selection of the model being based on one motivation but then justification and advancement of the methods employed being based on the consideration of other motivations.
+In this section we present two brief examples to illustrate the usefulness of being able to consider the Bradley--Terry model from a diverse set of motivations.
+They are characterized by the selection of the model being based on one motivation but then justification and advancement of the methods employed being based on the consideration of other motivations.